cleancoderscollaborative/mastermind/README.md

 ## Option 2: Develop in a GitHub Codespace

+You will need your own GitHub account for this option, the first step is to make your own copy of the repository.
 GitHub Codespaces are Docker containers running on servers at GitHub.
-When you launch a Codespace
+When you launch a Codespace it is on a specific branch, by default "main".
+Any work you do in the Codespace is abandoned unless you commit the work back to the branch.

 1. Fork this repository to your own GitHub account:
     ![Fork Repository](./.assets/fork-repository.png)

-1. Create your own branch in your copy of the respository.
-You should name the branch as \<your GitHub username\>-\<main\>.
-1. In the new repository, click the Code button, select the Codespaces tab, and create a new Codespace on *your development branch*.
+1. In the new repository, click the Code button, select the Codespaces tab, and create a new Codespace on the *main* branch.
 1. A new Docker container will be created at GitHub with a random name like "solid-sniffle-6pp459r6j53qg6".
 1. A copy of VSCode will be launched as a single-page application in your browser, and will be connected to the Docker container where the project will be developed.